 - Status changed from In Review to Operational

 Announced 25 January 2017: https://www.dataone.org/news/dataone-welcomes-tdar

-#19 Updated by Amy Forrester about 3 years ago
+#19 Updated by Amy Forrester over 3 years ago

 From Mary Whelan Mary.Whelan@asu.edu: Brian Castellanos has taken another job and is no longer with tDAR.
 We are currently searching for a new programmer, and perhaps will have someone in place in February.